Full Dental X-Ray

 - And much more.

-Just as is the case with dental x-rays for humans, veterinary dental x-rays do pose some minimal radiation risks.
+There are minimal radiation risks.
 However, with advanced technology these risks are quite minimal, and the benefits obtained by using veterinary dental x-rays certainly far-outweigh the risks.